godot-escoria/escoria-demo-game/docs/esc.md

 * timeout: (default value 0) timeout to select an option.
 After the time has passed, the "timeout_option" will be selected automatically.
 If the value is 0, there's no timeout.
 * timeout_option: (default value 0) index of option (starting from 1) selected when timeout is reached.

+Options support translation keys by prepending and separating them with a `:` from the rest of the text.

 Example:

 ```
 # character's "talk" event
 :talk
 ? avatar timeout timeout_option
-	- "I'd like to buy a map." [!player_has_map]
+	- MAP:"I'd like to buy a map." [!player_has_map]
 		say player "I'd like to buy a map"
 		say map_vendor "Do you know the secret code?"
 		?
-			- "Uncle Sven sends regards."
+			- UNCLE_SVEN:"Uncle Sven sends regards."
 				say player "Uncle Sven sends regards."

 				>	[player_has_money]